cambridge-cares/TheWorldAvatar/Agents/VisionAgent/README.md

 docker-compose up -d
 ```

 ## Usage
 Endpoints when running on http://localhost:9048:

-`GET /detect`: Returns an image with detection annotations.
+`GET /detect?source=image&path=[IMAGE_FILE_NAME]`: Returns an image with detection annotations.
+Replace `[IMAGE_FILE_NAME]` with the name of your image file.

-`GET /update`: Provides a JSON history of detected objects.
+`GET /update?source=image&path=[IMAGE_FILE_NAME]`: Provides a JSON history of detected objects for the specified image.
+Replace `[IMAGE_FILE_NAME]` with the name of your image file.

+Note: The system now accepts the image source and file path as query parameters, allowing dynamic selection of the image to be processed without the need to modify the configuration files.

 # Author
 Jiawei Lai (jlai@cmcl.io), November 2023